At a glance

 For Stokes, ethics comes down to doing the right thing at both an organisational and an individual level.

-Findings of a research project led by the University of Queensland’s Dr Peter Do show that firms with better ethics scores produce higher quality financial reports.
+Findings of a research project led by the University of Queensland’s Dr Peter Do reveal that companies with better ethics scores produce higher quality financial reports.

-The research, supported by CPA Australia through its Global Research Perspectives Program, draws on ethical culture reviews for ASX-100 companies published on the employer review site Glassdoor between 2008 and 2022.
+The research, supported by CPA Australia through its Global Research Perspectives Program, draws on 3609 ethical culture reviews from current and former employees of ASX-100 companies published on the employer review website Glassdoor between 2008 and 2022.

-Using an artificial intelligence tool, researchers have analysed the natural language in the reviews, have interpreted what it conveyed about the ethics of an organisation and have assigned each review an ethics score.
+Using an artificial intelligence tool, researchers analysed the natural language in the reviews, interpreted what it communicated about the ethics of an organisation and assigned an ethics score to each review.

 The research also examines the relationship between the level of ethics at the organisation’s corporate reporting functions and the investors’ reaction to the financial information released.

-The findings also indicate that, for every onepoint increase in a company’s ethics score, the stock returns on the day of financial statement release are 0.2 per cent higher.
+The findings found that for every one‑point increase in a company’s ethics score, the stock returns on the day of financial statement release are 0.2 per cent higher.